Get

 The cough caused by chronic bronchitis is dry and hacking.
 This condition is a progressive disorder that will worsen over time, potentially leading to significant breathing difficulties and poor quality of life.

-To care for your dog with chronic bronchitis, your vet will likely put them on an inhaled or oral corticosteroid and potentially an inhaled bronchodilator.
+To care for your dog with chronic bronchitis, your vet will likely put it on an inhaled or oral corticosteroid and potentially an inhaled bronchodilator.
 Antibiotics are not needed for chronic bronchitis itself, but there is a risk of secondary infections in the airways, so your dog may need them if this occurs.

 dog coughing or yawning